Restore Function and Comfort to Your Smile

 • Dental implants:

 Implants are used to replace missing teeth.
 A titanium post is placed into the jaw, followed by a crown that helps restore chewing and appearance.
-While implants are not exactly like natural teeth, many patients find them a stable and long-term option.
+While implants are not exactly like natural teeth, some patients find them a durable and reliable option.

 Cosmetic dentistry, by contrast, is focused on improving the appearance of your teeth and smile.
 These treatments are usually elective.
 Below are some common examples: